meleu/meleudotdev/notes/LazyVim for coding.md

 See also: [[notes/LazyVim]]

+## TODO

-## Things I still wanna do
+I still must figure out:

-- copiloting with other AI models
-- get used to the trouble.nvim and how to use it
+- solving merge conflicts
+- do a "live-grep" filtering the directories
+- neotest-bats

 ## Useful things to know right-away